DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 A document markup language in use since the 1980s, mainly for typesetting scientific documents.
 LaTeX is particularly useful for rendering complex mathematical formulas.

 #####Layout
 The overall visual design of a document.
 In the case of printed matter, layout includes elements such as page dimensions and margins, font type and size, markup formatting, the placement of various elements within the page, and various other elements such as headings and page numbers.
-In the case of reflowable documents such as ebooks, the layout must dynamically adapt to any screen size and screen aspect ratio.
+In the case of reflowable documents such as ebooks, the layout is dynamically adapted to each screen size and screen aspect ratio.

 #####LCD (Liquid Crystal Display)
-The technology used for producing the flat-panel color display screens found on most contemporary computers, tablets and smartphones as well as other devices.
-TFT (Thin Film Transistor) LC displays are most common today so that the name 'TFT' is often used interchangeably with 'LCD'.
+The technology used for producing the flat-panel color display screens found on most contemporary computers, tablets and smartphones as well as a variety of other devices.
+TFT (Thin Film Transistor) LCD displays are the most common type of display today, so that the name 'TFT' is often used interchangeably with 'LCD'.
 See also **E-paper**.

 #####Linux
 A popular Open Source, Unix-compatible operating system.
-Linux is named after its creator Linus Torvalds who still supervises its development through many developers worldwide.
+Linux is named after its creator Linus Torvalds who still supervises its development by many developers worldwide.
 Most web servers today run Linux.
 Google's Android operating system is also based on Linux.

 ###M

 #####Markdown
-A simple markup language for plain text files which uses common, easily readable symbols such as #, * and _ to define document formatting.
-Markdown was originally developed for blogs as a quick and easy way of writing texts that would be eventually be converted into HTML.
+A simple markup language for plain-text files which uses common, easily readable symbols such as #, * and _ to define document formatting.
+Markdown was originally developed for blogs, as a quick and easy way of writing texts that would be eventually be converted into HTML.
 Nowadays, Markdown can also translated into other document formats including EPUB.
 See also the more powerful extension of Markdown, **MultiMarkdown**.

 #####Markup
-Symbols/codes inserted in a text document to define additional attributes.
-These attributes can be, for example, formatting instructions (such as bold, italics, etc.), structuring instructions (such as chapters, headings, references, etc.) or metadata.
-On the basis of the information contained in the markup code, software applications can format the text document for a specific output medium (such as a screen or print).
+Symbols/codes inserted in a text document in order to define additional attributes such as formatting instructions (bold, italics, etc.), structuring instructions (chapters, headings, references, etc.) or metadata.
+Based on the information contained in the markup code, software applications can render the text document for a specific output medium (such as a screen or print).

 #####Markup language
-A defined syntax of markup codes that amounts to a document format.
-Markup languages are typically created for specific purposes: HTML for formatting web pages, LaTeX for scientific typesetting, for example.
+A document format consisting of a defined syntax of markup codes.
+Markup languages are typically created for specific purposes: For example, HTML for formatting web pages, LaTeX for scientific typesetting.

 #####Metadata
 Literally: data about data.
 Metadata contains more general descriptions of the data contained in a particular document.
 For example: if a book is data, then a library index card for that book is its metadata.

 #####MOBI
-An ebook file format developed by Mobipocket, and the basis of Amazon's first AZW ebooks for the Kindle e-reader.
+An ebook file format developed by Mobipocket, and the basis of Amazon's earliest AZW ebooks for the Kindle e-reader.
 See also **AZW** and **KF8**.

 #####Mobipocket
 A French company founded in 2000 that produced Mobipocket Reader, an e-reader software application that ran on some handheld computers, wireless telephones and desktop operating systems.
 The technology was later purchased by Amazon for its Kindle platform.